rc glider in flight

 Try it - go to the Mixers menu, and create a mix for CH1.
 Set 'Ail' as the source and leave all the other options at their default values.
 As you move the aileron stick, the servo should respond.
 Now adjust the weight and offset, and observe the effect.

-One source => multiple outputs (example: dual ailerons)
+Mixing 1 source to multiple outputs (example: dual ailerons)

 Mixer